Triangulation of refined families: Construction of finite slope subspaces

-is an isomorphism for all $n\geq n(V_S)$. \end{prop} \begin{proof} Note that the finite slope subspace of $X_{fs}$ is itself.
-We then deduce that $(M(S))_{fs}=M(S)$ since the formation of finite slope subspaces commutes with flat base change.
-This yields that $M(S)\subseteq M(S(k,\alpha))$ following the construction of finite slope subspaces in Theorem \ref{thm:fs}; hence $M(S)=M(S(k,\alpha))$.
-This yields the proposition. \end{proof}
+is an isomorphism for all $n\geq n(V_S)$. \end{prop} \begin{proof} It is obvious that the finite slope subspace of $X_{fs}$ is $X_{fs}$ itself.
+We then deduce that $(M(S))_{fs}=M(S)$ since the formation of finite slope subspaces commutes with flat base change by Proposition \ref{prop:flat-base-change}.
+This yields that $M(S)\subseteq M(S(k,\alpha))$ following the construction of the finite slope subspace in Theorem \ref{thm:fs}; hence $M(S)=M(S(k,\alpha))$.
+This yields the surjectivity of the map.
+The injectivity follows from Proposition \ref{prop:cris-dif-injective}. \end{proof}

 \begin{theorem} Let $M(S)$ be an affinoid subdomain of $X_{fs}$.
-Then for any $n\geq n(V_S)$ and $k>\log_p|\alpha^{-1}|$ where the norm is taken in $S$, the natural map of sheaves
+Then for any $n\geq n(V_S)$ and $k>\log_{|\pi_K^{-1}|}|\alpha^{-1}|_{\mathrm{sp}}$ where the norm is taken in $S$, the natural map of sheaves